-The proposed Phase 1 zoning boundary focuses the potential area of change more closely around the future light rail station and along the N-NE 185th Street/10th Avenue NE/NE 180th Street corridor than the full extent of zoning proposed overall for the subarea.
+The Phase 1 zoning boundary focuses the potential area of change more closely around the future light rail station and along the N-NE 185th Street/10th Avenue NE/NE 180th Street corridor than the full extent of zoning proposed overall for the subarea.

 Over the next 20 years and beyond, it will be important that the station subarea redevelop as a cohesive, connected community that is supportive of transit, but also that provides residents and potential developers with some predictability about when market forces are likely to support redevelopment of different areas.
-The Phase 1 zoning area would help to provide this.
+The zoning area that covers Phases 1 and 2 will help to provide this.
 Rezoning in a phased manner also would allow the opportunity to monitor the development market and redevelopment results, and determine where regulations and incentives are creating the kind the community envisioned through the subarea planning process, prior to allowing redevelopment of a larger area.

-The proposed Phase 1 zoning area attempts to balance the provision of an adequate level of housing choice and enabling flexibility in future redevelopment with concerns about rezoning too broadly in the subarea in initial years.
+The phased zoning balances the provision of an adequate level of housing choice and enabling flexibility in future redevelopment with concerns about rezoning too broadly in the subarea in initial years.
 Overzoning could result in negative outcomes if not closely monitored and managed, such as delayed maintenance, over-valuing property, and uncertain or spotty redevelopment patterns.
-Implementing the Phase 1 zoning area would help to focus initial development closer to the station and define an area for concentrating improvements within the next twenty years to support initial growth.
+Implementing the phased zoning area will help to focus initial development closer to the station and define an area for concentrating improvements within the next twenty years to support initial growth.
 This could also potentially be accomplished by targeting incentives, such as Property Tax Exemption, to smaller geographic areas along the 185th Street corridor.